-Last month, my patrons helped me collaborate on creating this new resource: a pizza-themed feelings wheel for kids.
+My patrons helped me collaborate on creating this new resource: A pizza-themed feelings wheel for kids.
 Via the Patreon community, Patrons got early access to this resource as it was developed, and their input shaped this final draft, which is now available for everyone to download below.

 Paid and Free Kid’s Emotion Wheels for Download